apache/cloudstack-documentation/source/adminguide/storage.rst

 (Supported for the following hypervisors: **XenServer**, **VMware vSphere**, and **KVM**)

-Users can set up a recurring snapshot policy to automatically create multiple snapshots of a disk at regular intervals.
+Users can set up a recurring Snapshot policy to automatically create multiple Snapshots of a disk at regular intervals.
 Snapshots can be created on an hourly, daily, weekly, or monthly interval.
-One snapshot policy can be set up per disk volume.
-For example, a user can set up a daily snapshot at 02:30.
+One Snapshot policy can be set up per disk volume.
+For example, a user can set up a daily Snapshot at 02:30.

-With each snapshot schedule, users can also specify the number of scheduled snapshots to be retained.
-Older snapshots that exceed the retention limit are automatically deleted.
+With each Snapshot schedule, users can also specify the number of scheduled Snapshots to be retained.
+Older Snapshots that exceed the retention limit are automatically deleted.
 This user-defined limit must be equal to or lower than the global limit set by the CloudStack administrator.
 See `“Globally Configured
 Limits” <usage.html#globally-configured-limits>`_.
-The limit applies only to those snapshots that are taken as part of an automatic recurring snapshot policy.
-Additional manual snapshots can be created and retained.
+The limit applies only to those Snapshots that are taken as part of an automatic recurring Snapshot policy.
+Additional manual Snapshots can be created and retained.